Personal Care Assistance (PCA)

 A PCA worker may assist the person with the following ADLs:

-Dressing – Including application of clothing and special appliances or wraps
+Including the application of clothing and special appliances or wraps.

-Grooming – Including basic hair care, oral care, shaving, basic nail care, applying cosmetics and deodorant, care of eyeglasses and hearing aids
+Including basic hair care, oral care, shaving, basic nail care, applying cosmetics and deodorant, care of eyeglasses, and hearing aids.

-Eating – Including completing the process of eating, including hand washing and application of orthotics required for eating, transfers and feeding
+Including completing the process of eating, including hand washing and application of orthotics required for eating, transfers, and feeding.

-Transfers – Including assistance to transfer the person from one seating or reclining area to another
+Including assistance to transfer the person from one seating or reclining area to another.

-Mobility – Including assistance with ambulation, including use of a wheel chair; not including providing transportation
+Including assistance with ambulation, including use of a wheelchair; not including providing transportation.

-Positioning – Including assistance with positioning or turning a person for necessary care and comfort
+Including assistance with positioning or turning a person for necessary care and comfort.

-Toileting – Including helping person with bowel or bladder elimination and care.
-This includes transfers, mobility, positioning, feminine hygiene, use of toileting equipment or supplies, cleansing the perineal area, inspection of the skin and adjusting clothing.
+Including helping persons with bowel or bladder elimination and care.
+This includes transfers, mobility, positioning, feminine hygiene, use of toileting equipment or supplies, cleansing the perineal area, an inspection of the skin, and adjusting clothing.

 A PCA worker may assist an adult with the following: